 Steel’s Use in Tornado Shelters & Other Disaster-Resistant Buildings

-July 31, 2023 | Categorised in:
+July 31, 2023 | Categorized in: Applications

 With more than five hurricanes, 15 major earthquakes, and over 800 tornadoes annually in the US alone, disaster-resistant buildings are a necessity for most regions.
 Various construction methods use steel to reinforce building materials and some shelters are made completely out of steel plating.
 These methods and structures save countless lives every year.